woronmene/lendsqr-fe-test/README.md

 Paste it on your browser search or any API platform like Postman, Insomnia, etc. to get the full data.
 Based on the current id, it is between `1 to 100`.
 That is replace `:id` to any number between 1 to 100.

+## Usage

+- Open the application in your browser.
+The first screen you will see is the login page.
+- Enter your login credentials and click the "Login" button to log in.
+- Once you are logged in, you will be taken to the user page.
+Here, you will see a list of all users in a paginated format.
+- To see more details about a specific user, click on the "more" icon next to the user's name.
+- In the dropdown menu, click on "View User Details" to see more information about the user.
+- The project is fully responsive, so you can use it on any device, from desktops to smartphones.
+Enjoy!

+## Issues

+Due to a conflict with the new version of react-router-dom, we were not able to write tests for the project.
+Specifically, the useNavigate hook in react-router-dom always throws an error during testing, even though it works fine in the project itself.
+We are currently investigating this issue, and any assistance in resolving it would be greatly appreciated.

 ## Design